 - Cut out each word or phrase, leaving space to the left of the first letter for a hole.
 Leave about 2x the width of the hole punch you will use.

 - Punch a hole to the left of the words or phrases with a standard hole punch.

 - Place a sheet of parchment paper on a baking sheet; place the little words on top of the parchment paper.
 Don't place the words directly on the baking sheet or aluminum foil.
 Hint: Put 1 sheet of parchment paper on top of your words and put little stones on the corners of the parchment to keep it where you want it.
 As the words heat, they will curl up then back down and the parchment keeps them flatter.

 - Bake in the oven per package instructions.... heated ours at 260 degrees F for 3-5 minutes.
 WARNING: shrinky dinks will be HOT but cool quickly.

 - Cut lengths of embroidery floss in vivid colors, or a color scheme you like, and attach to the word charms.

 - Make a charm bracelet by attaching words to leather/suede cord with jump rings

-- Use them to decorate tags for gift wrap, labels for baskets, etc.
+- Use them to decorate tags for gifts, baskets, etc.

-- Make them without a hole punch, put them in a pretty little dish and use them for inspiration on your desk or kitchen counter, like FIMO stones
+- Make them without a hole punch, put them in a pretty little dish and use them for inspiration on your desk or kitchen counter

 - Hang or glue them to an art journal page